Virtual Events in the Recruitment Process

 Although these kinds of virtual events in the recruitment process aren’t always a pre-requisite for applying, it’s definitely a good idea to register for one or hop online!
 Showing an interest can really help you stand out in the memory of the recruitment team, particularly if you think of a few great questions to ask!

 These have soared in popularity during the pandemic.
 However, they have been on the go for quite a while, and have often been used in companies that recruit internationally or for remote positions.

-Many FRSs are still choosing socially distanced and safe face to face interviews, preferring to meet candidates in person.
-However it’s a good idea to familiarise yourself with the ins and outs of video interviews, and some best practices for doing well in them, as it’l possible they may be used more widely in the future.
+Many recruitment teams are still choosing socially distanced and safe face to face interviews, preferring to meet candidates in person.
+However it’s a good idea to familiarise yourself with the ins and outs of video interviews, and some best practices for doing well in them, as it’s possible they may be used more widely in the future.

 They’re held on a number of platforms, from Zoom and Microsoft Teams to other providers you may not be as familiar with, and you can usually attend a video interview on any device with a front facing camera.
 That being said, it’s always advisable to complete a video interview on a laptop or computer where possible.